flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Project Design
 _(approx. 1 page)_

-The steps to solve the proposed problem will take as reference the one propsed by S. Raschka [[16]](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html).
+The steps to solve the proposed problem will take as reference the one proposed by S. Raschka [[16]](https://sebastianraschka.com/Articles/2014_intro_supervised_learning.html).
 They are:

 * Data gathering
+    Bla bla bla
 * Data pre-processing
 * Exploring Data
     * Prepare environment to run the simulations
     * Implementation Data Exploration
-    * Preparing the Data
     * Preprocess Feature Columns
     * Training and Testing Data Split
 * Training and Evaluating Models